SolarHive

 04

-Earn bill Credits
+Earn bill credits

 Once enrolled, earn solar credits based on your farm's energy generation.
 Redeem these credits to reduce your utility bill.